Dune of Pilat

 Dune of Pilat, Sand dune in La Teste-de-Buch, France

-Winter storms with winds reaching 175 kilometers per hour have caused substantial changes to the dune's structure, demonstrating its constant transformation.
+Winter storms with winds reaching 175 kilometers per hour (110 miles per hour) have caused major changes to the structure, showing constant transformation.
+The sand moves several meters inland each year, slowly swallowing parts of the forest behind it.

 Location: La Teste-de-Buch